If you do not proactively keep your website code up to date and monitor it, there is a good chance your website will get hacked sooner or later.

 - All websites are vulnerable to getting hacked.

-- The main sources of your site getting hacked are related to how your hosting service, website code and passwords are managed in maintained.
+- The main sources of your site getting hacked are related to how your hosting service, website code and passwords are managed and maintained.

 - Keeping your website code & hosting service up to date, and following basic password security measures are the best things you can do to keep your website from getting hacked.